psychemedia/island-storynotes/carus-wilson/setting-the-scene.md

 The Mayor's Chaplain, Rev. Mr. Wallis.
 THE STONE.
 The Rev. E. D. Scott, Vicar of Carisbrooke.
 Provincial Grand Master, T. W. Fleming, esq.
 The Rev. G. H. Connor.
 Deputy Provincial Grand Master.
 Architect, Mr Daukes.
 Minister of St. Thomas's Church.
 Senior Warden, Mr. E. Way.
 Junior Warden, Mr. Loosemore.
 Builders, Messrs.
-T. and J. Daahwood, of Ryde.
+T. and J. Dashwood, of Ryde.
 Surrounded by the Corporation and the whole Clergy of the Island.
 The choir and band were allotted a portion of one of the galleries.

 His Royal Highness viewed the brilliant assembly with evident interest while the stone was being raised.
 The Bishop of Winchester then said aloud, " The glorious Majesty of the Lord our God be upon us !
 Prosper Thou the work of our hands upon us !
 O, prosper Thou our handy work."